 Instead of searching endlessly for the right candidates and learning how to hire Bulgarian employees, you can rely on Globalization Partners to help.
 When we act as the Employer of Record, we can hire employees that work on your behalf.
 Our Bulgaria hiring outsourcing services will help take the stress of both recruiting and compliance off your shoulders.

 Recruiting in Bulgaria

-After you take some time to learn about Bulgarian culture and business etiquette, you should also consider the logistics of recruiting and staffing overseas.
+Consider the logistics of recruiting and staffing overseas.
 Using the most lucrative recruitment channels and ensuring that your company is compliant with country-specific legal requirements will go a long way toward a recruitment process that’s as quick and successful as possible.

 When it comes to sourcing talent, your company can choose from a few recruitment channels.
 If you’re handling staffing on your own, you might want to advertise your open positions online or list them in Bulgarian newspapers.
 You can also outsource the recruitment process using a local agency or global PEO.
 If you do, make sure the organization you select has the experience and qualifications to deliver the results you want.

 Bulgaria has several legal protections in place to prevent discrimination.
 The Bulgarian constitution states that all citizens are equal before the law, and further legislation forbids direct or indirect discrimination based on the following traits and characteristics:

 - Human genome

 - Religion or belief